BOSS Money Makes it Easier to Honor Mom This Mother’s Day

 The NRSInsights monthly Retail Same-Store Sales Reports are intended to provide timely topline data reflective of sales at NRS’ network of independent, predominantly urban, retail stores.

-Same-store data comparisons of December 2025 with December 2024 are derived from approximately 217 million transactions processed through the approximately 24,300 stores on the NRS network that scanned transactions in both months.
-Same-store data comparisons of December 2025 with November 2025 are derived from approximately 266 million transactions processed through approximately 32,200 stores.
+Same-store data comparisons of March 2026 with March 2025 are derived from approximately 232 million transactions processed through the approximately 25,000 stores on the NRS network that scanned transactions in both months.
+Same-store data comparisons of March 2026 with February 2026 are derived from approximately 261 million transactions processed through approximately 32,700 stores.

 NRS POS Platform